TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/Raymarching/Lighting.md

 important when we try to use the previous frame's raymarch result to improve the final look -- we will save the intensity fractions from frame to frame, and have full control how those values are encoded and stored.

+### Atmospheric Scattering

+Throughout our raymarching, density, and scattering calculations, we've considered scattering coming from the clouds themselves.
+What is outside of scope for this project is [Atmospheric Scattering](https://developer.nvidia.com/gpugems/gpugems2/part-ii-shading-lighting-and-shadows/chapter-16-accurate-atmospheric-scattering), the scattering of light caused by the rest of the atmosphere.

+Light will be scattered by the atmosphere before it reaches the clouds, and also between the clouds and the camera.
+Furthermore, the presence of clouds will affect the usual calculations for atmospheric scattering, which will likely assume an atmospheric density that falls off only with height.

+Atmospheric scattering is an important consideration to generate visually consistent results of rendering the whole sky and other far-away elements.

 ## Color Space